AlexXuCN/mcbe-laji-cdpack/README.md

 # mcbe-zzmusicpack
-A music pack for Minecraft Bedrock Edition
+A resource pack for Minecraft Bedrock Edition